torognes/inf9380/cloud/elasticluster_part1.md

 ## 2. Log into your admin server
-Your username on the admin machine is the default username centos Find the machine assigned to you from the list found Google drive, under the cloud folder.
+Your username on the admin machine is the default username centos.

+Find the machine assigned to you from the list found Google drive, under the cloud folder.
 On linux do:
 ```
-ssh -i .ssh/inf9380-ssh centos@<ip-address>
+ssh -i .ssh/inf9380-ssh centos@<your-ip-address>
 ```
 On Windows, use PuTTY to login

 ## 3. Install Elasticluster on the admin server
-We install the latest version of Elasticluster following the installation instructions from the [Elasticluster docs](https://elasticluster.readthedocs.io/en/latest/install.html#installing-development-code-from-github)
+We will install the latest version of Elasticluster following the installation instructions from the [Elasticluster docs](https://elasticluster.readthedocs.io/en/latest/install.html#installing-development-code-from-github)

 ```